z3tt/Z3tt/content/post/2020-03-31-corona-deaths.md

 In the recent weeks, there is a lot of discussion on several things to account for when analyzing data and designing visualizations on the topic of the corona pandemic.

+##### Make design choices carefully

 First of all, the final visualization should be as precise and transparent as possible.
 (Of course, this should be the case for all visualizations!)
 This means that the final product should be designed with care by adding the source of data, how the data was aggregated and analyzed, and what the visualization shows.
 Further, this implies a careful choice of text, especially the title, and the colors which should both neither be hysteric nor play down the current situation.
 For example, the [use of bloodish colors](https://blog.datawrapper.de/coronaviruscharts/) to make it crystal-clear that this virus is dangerous might spark panic in some people.
 If this is an intended choice, this is [professional malpractice and must be called out by us as data visualization specialists](https://twitter.com/AlbertoCairo/status/1241374480351576064).

-##### Make design choices carefully
+##### Gain knowledge, contact experts, check your facts

 In the early days of the global pandemic, the intention of a particular graphic was often not clear to the reader.
 Also, I hardly could tell if the designer has the knowledge to analyze and visualize the data in a meaningful way (no, [you are not an expert in pathogen spread when you're investigating market sales!](https://twitter.com/CT_Bergstrom/status/1241522140559503360)) or contacted any experts while preparing the piece.
-To cite Alberto Cairo, knight chair in visual journalism at the University of Miami: ["Numbers without domain knowledge are dangerous"](https://twitter.com/AlbertoCairo/status/1241371617680293888) and ["the rule should be to ignore **any** 'analysis' from people who haven't consulted with epidemiologists/biostatisticians"](https://twitter.com/AlbertoCairo/status/1241386040570626048).
-For example, the use of epidemiological terms such as R_0
+To cite Alberto Cairo, knight chair in visual journalism at the University of Miami: ["Numbers without domain knowledge are dangerous"](https://twitter.com/AlbertoCairo/status/1241371617680293888) and ["the rule should be to ignore **any** analysis from people who haven't consulted with epidemiologists/biostatisticians"](https://twitter.com/AlbertoCairo/status/1241386040570626048).

 ##### Be explicit about uncertainty

-The data we hear and see in the news and our social media streams come with a lot of uncertainty.
+The data we read about and see in the news and our social media streams come with a lot of uncertainty.
 It is very important to understand that detected or confirmed cases do not necessarily reflect the reality but underestimate the real number of cases&mdash;and to communicate this fact explicitly in the visualization.
 The number of detected infections with the coronavirus are highly dependent on the number of tests that were performed&mdash;and that [differs a lot among countries](https://ourworldindata.org/covid-testing)!
 A more robust measure might be deaths due to the coronavirus but keep in mind that the way to report these numbers differs between countries.
 Furthermore, [no two countries are alike when it comes to access to healthcare and medical resources and even the age structure of the population](https://edition.cnn.com/2020/03/26/health/number-of-cases-testing-data-intl/index.html) which in turn influences the number of reported cases.

 Since we are still in the early days of the coronavirus pandemic, correlations with any variable such as temperature or cultural differences need to be treated with caution.
 Do not release any of such analyses or visualizations if you are not sure what you are doing and did your best to account for any biases.
 There are experts for this and they are already searching for correlations with the right tools and knowledge.